 If you could get something important that plays a major role in your life for free, why wouldn’t you?
 So, what’s stopping you from getting a free copy of your credit report?
 Here’s how to get started.

 Why your credit history matters

-Each year, you’re allowed to obtain a free copy of your credit report from each of the three major credit-reporting agencies — Experian, Equifax and TransUnion.
+Every week, you’re allowed to obtain a free copy of your credit report from each of the three major credit-reporting agencies — Experian, Equifax and TransUnion.
 Previously, you could get one copy every quarter from each agency.
 The change is a result of the impact of COVID-19 on many families’ finances.
 Checking each report at different times of the year allows you to increase your watch over the potential for fraud and ensure the information on your report is accurate.

 Your credit report is important because it’s used to evaluate your applications for credit, employment, insurance and housing rentals.
 In addition, your credit history and score could impact the rates you pay on loans, not just your chances of being approved.

 Get your report

 This complimentary access your credit reports don’t include your credit score.
 You’ll have to pay for that.
 Each person is allowed one complimentary report each year.
 Subsequent reports may cost unless you had an adverse credit action and request a copy of their report.

 Article courtesy of Local Government Federal Credit Union.

 The advice provided is for informational purposes only.